 This is one of a series of blog posts written by historians and filmmakers on the film Selma.
 The author, Adam Green, is associate professor of history at the University of Chicago.

 This post is one of a series on AHA Today in which historians and filmmakers reflect on the historical value of the film Selma.
 The author, Carol Anderson, is an associate professor of African American studies at Emory University.

-This post is one of the AHA Today series Historians and Filmmakers Take a Closer Look at Selma, which examines the historical value of the film.
+This post is one of the AHA Today series, which examines the historical value of the film.
 The author, Jonathan Scott Holloway, is dean of Yale College